 The production services of EGI must continue to evolve with the goal to improve the user experience.
 All services are periodically assessed to understand where there are issues degrading the quality of service perceived by our users.
 The HTC services, considering the longer experience, have reached a good maturity level, with a considerably decreasing number of issues also helped by the fact that the middleware software is not being updated frequently, with major changes.

-The federated cloud services are in production for less than two years at the moment of writing, and although in constant improvement the quality of the service provided to the user is not very uniform, and can vary much depending on the service provider used at the moment.
+The federated cloud services are in production for less than two years at the moment of writing, and although in constant improvement the quality of the service provided to the user is not very uniform being dependent on local configurations and settings, and then can thus vary much depending on the service provider used at the moment.

-This is caused primarily to the following main reasons:
+This is caused primarily by the following main reasons:

 Non complete documentation for the service providers

-Non complete coverage of all the capabilities by monitoring
+Non complete testing of all the capabilities by monitoring

 Lack of integration with the cloud management system of the federated cloud extensions